TheMarex/ba-thesis/text/4_stabilizer.md

 can deviate significantly from the real ZMP as the model simplifies the dynamics.
 Thus to make sure the desired ZMP is tracked accurately, the reference ZMP needs to be adapted as well.

 Kajita et al. propose a dynamic system that describes the 3D-LIMP dynamics.
-To model mechanical lag they introduce a parameter $T_p$ that should specify the ZMP delay.
+To model the mechanical lag they introduce a parameter $T_p$ that specifies the ZMP delay.
 The state-space description of the dynamic system for the $x$-direction is given below.
 As before, the description of the dynamic system for the $y$-direction is analogous.

 \begin{equation} \label{eq:dyn-system-adaption}